achuchulev/nomad-spark-integration/README.md

 $ packer build packer.json
 ```

-### Provision a cluster with Terraform
+### Provision a Nomad cluster with Terraform on AWS

-cd to an environment subdirectory:
+cd to the environment subdirectory:

 ```
-$ cd env/us-east
+$ cd aws/env/us-east
 ```

 ### Update terraform.tfvars with your SSH key name and your AMI ID if you created a custom AMI: